elwlwlwk/GeneSeq2Taxonomy/README.md

 >>> clf= train(steps=50000)
 ```

-2/3 of data are used for train and 1/2 data are used for calculate accuracy.
+2/3 of data are used for train and 1/2 data are used for calculate precision.
 Predictions are printed after training.
 Tensorflow checkpoint is saved at GeneSeq2Taxonomy/dnn_model.